Tax returns

 The legislation that governs passing on your estate to your chosen beneficiaries requires you to plan well in advance.
 Few of us have made adequate provision for family and friends who survive us.
 Since none of us knows when we shall die, this means making the necessary provisions now.
 The earlier you make the arrangements, the greater your chance of taking full advantage of the tax opportunities.
 It is also very important when planning to transfer your estate that you make adequate provision for yourself and your spouse in your later years.
 We provide a discreet estate planning services:

-* Making full use of exemptions and lower tax rates on lifetime transfers
+* Help with drawing up and reviewing your will* Making full use of exemptions and lower tax rates on lifetime transfers

 * Optimising lifetime transfers between spouses